Cole's frustration shows as scuffling Yanks fall to Jays 5-2

-NEW YORK — Yankees ace Gerrit Cole twice banged on the dugout roof, shouting in frustration and getting booed as scuffling New York lost for the 15th time in 19 games, beaten by the Toronto Blue Jays 5-2 Saturday.
+Ace Gerrit Cole twice banged the dugout roof, shouting in frustration and getting booed after a rough inning.
+After a 15th loss in 19 games, 5-2 to Toronto, manager Aaron Boone pounded the podium with his right hand while talking about his team's struggles.

+"We can ask all these questions in regards (to our slump) until we're blue in the face," Boone said.
+"We got to go out and do it.
+I got to quit answering questions about this date and this perplexion.
+We got to play better, period.
+And the great thing is right in front of us.
+It's right here and we can fix it."

+"It's there and we can run away with this thing and we got the dudes in there to do it and we got to do it," he said.

 The AL East-leading Yankees fell to 9-20 since entering the All-Star break with a 64-28 record.
 After holding a 15 1/2-game bulge on July 8, their margin over second-place Toronto is down to seven games.

 The Yankees have lost six straight series for the first time since 1995, according to the Elias Sports Bureau.
-Toronto will try for a four-game sweep on Sunday.
+Held to just 21 runs in its last 11 games, New York will try to avoid a four-game sweep on Sunday.

 Cole (9-6) hadn't allowed a hit before the Blue Jays scored four times in the fifth.
-After he issued a walk and misplayed a grounder, Alejandro Kirk capped the burst with a two-run double that left fielder Andrew Benintendi couldn't quite catch.
+After he issued a walk to Danny Jansen and misplayed a grounder, Alejandro Kirk capped the burst with a two-run double that left fielder Andrew Benintendi couldn't quite catch.

 When the inning ended, fans booed Cole and television cameras picked up the right-hander, yelling, and punching the bottom of the dugout roof with both hands.